 “It did occur to me that the really great orchestras in the world, they have really great halls.
 If you look at the Concertgebouw in Amsterdam or the Musikverein and the Vienna Philharmonic Orchestra.
 They have amazing acoustics to play in.
 I wonder whether the better the hall, the better the orchestra.”

-For Lund, who's refined his knowledge of acoustics from years of experience, what he wants audiences to feel when the Concert Hall reopens in 2021 is very easy to explain.
+For Lund, who’s refined his knowledge of acoustics from years of experience, what he wants audiences to feel when the Concert Hall reopens is very easy to explain.

 “During the rehearsal I spent a lot of time moving around different seats.
 I was in 30 different positions around the hall, through all four concerts with Tchaikovsky and Mozart.
 And I think it was the second concert when I leaned back and just enjoyed it.
 That’s what I would like people to do.
 I want people to sit back and think wow, it really sounds good.
 The quality of the acoustics won’t be for a specialist to hear.
 It will be for anyone to hear that they’re really improved.”